SENSUIKAN!

 25 November 1943:

 50 miles W of Makin Island.
 At 2049, Cdr G. E. Grigg's USS RADFORD (DD-446) makes night radar contact with a surfaced submarine at 8 miles.
-At 2130, the RADFORD loses radar contact as the submarine submerges.
-At 2140, the RADFORD makes sonar contact and then makes seven depth charge attacks.
-Postwar, Japanese records confirm that the submarine sunk at 03-10N, 171-55E is the I-19.
+At 2130, RADFORD loses radar contact as the submarine submerges.
+At 2140, RADFORD makes sonar contact and then makes seven depth charge attacks.
+Postwar, Japanese records confirm that the submarine sunk at 03-10N, 171-55E is I-19.

 2 February 1944: